arjyo851/Elevator-system/README.md

 ----------------------------------------------------------------------------------------------------------------------------

 ## List of Request
-Request a floor for the elevetor to travel to.
+Request a floor for a particular elevetor to travel to.

 ### POST Request

 `POST /listofrequests/:id`

      {
-         "listofRequest":5
+         "listofRequest":4
      }

 ### Response